-Ray is also a writer whose articles have appeared in publications including The Economist, New York Times, Wall Street Journal, The Atlantic and Scientific American.
+Ray is also an acclaimed writer whose articles have appeared in publications including The Economist, New York Times, Wall Street Journal, The Atlantic and Scientific American.
 His popular science book Strange New Worlds was the basis for “The Planet Hunters” television documentary on the Canadian Broadcasting Corp.; his book Neutrino Hunters won the Canadian Science Writers Association’s Book Award.
-His latest, a picture book for children titled Child of the Universe published by Penguin Random House in March 2020, has received starred reviews in Publishers Weekly, Kirkus Reviews and School Library Journal.
+His latest, a picture book for children titled Child of the Universe published by Penguin Random House in 2020, received starred reviews in Publishers Weekly, Kirkus Reviews and School Library Journal.

 An avid traveler, he has visited more than 55 countries and all seven continents.
 His travels, for research and writing, have included numerous visits to mountaintop observatories in Chile and Hawaii, a meteorite collecting expedition in Antarctica, a parabolic flight with the European Space Agency, a solar eclipse chase in western Mongolia and a descent into a South African mine with geobiologists.

 Ray serves on the Board of Trustees of the Alfred P. Sloan Foundation.